pinglu85/algoExpert/Easy/find-three-largest-numbers.md

 }
 ```

-### Time & Space Complexity
+### Complexity Analysis

-O(n) time | O(1) space, where n is the length of the input array.
+- Time Complexity: O(N), where N is the length of the input array.
+The algorithm takes linear time, because the outer loop is always going to be executed 3 times - we only search for the three largest numbers in the array, so the run time of the algorithm is approximately equal to O(3 \* N), which is equal to O(N).

-The algorithm runs in O(n) time, because the outer loop is always going to be executed 3 times - we only search for the three largest numbers in the array, so the run time of the algorithm is approximately equal to O(3 \* n), which is equal to O(n).
+- Space Complexity: O(1).

 #